saboya/logical-delete/README.md

 ## How it works:

-Most of the work is done using [AST transformations](http://groovy.codehaus.org/Compile-time+Metaprogramming+-+AST+Transformations).
-For the desired class a new boolean property is added: deleted.
+A boolean property is injected in the annotated domain class using [AST transformations](http://groovy.codehaus.org/Compile-time+Metaprogramming+-+AST+Transformations).
+This property is used to track the logical _delete state_ of the entity.
+The name and deleted state value can be customized.

-The GORM method __delete__ is modified to avoid the physical removal and just change the value of the _deleted_ property.
+The GORM method __delete()__ is modified to avoid the physical removal and just change the value of the _delete state_ property.

-In addition to the AST transformations, a PreQueryEvent listener is added to filter queries in order to make the logical delete logic transparent.
+To handle read queries, a __PreQueryEvent__ listener is added in order to make the logical delete logic transparent, adding another criteria to the query so it doesn't match deleted entities.

 ## How to use: